 True North, our teen department, a special area at the library designed for students in grades 7-12 is digitally open!
 While Teen Services certainly miss seeing our library friends in person during this time of social distancing, there are still a lot of things that we can do together - apart!
-Bust your boredom with one of our Anytime Activities, earn community service or join us for one of our online library programs.
+Find information about all of our current and upcoming programs, suggestions for new things to read and learn about our many different community service opportunities on the Kids & Teens Blog.
 Follow us on TikTok, Facebook, Instagram, and YouTube to stay connected.

 Teen Book Review

 Need community service?
 Write a book review!
-While we are closed, teens in grades 7-12 can receive 3 hours of community service for reviewing a book from one of the Longwood Library's free online downloading and streaming services OverDrive Teens or Hoopla!
+Teens in grades 7-12 can receive 3 hours of community service for reviewing a newly published book for teens.
 Click here for the book review guidelines.

 Online Homework Help